matthew-howe/algorithm-database/README.md

-## A Curated Collection of Code Challenges
+## My Code Puzzle Collection

-Each code puzzle is accompanied by the optimal solution and supporting analysis.
+Each puzzle is accompanied by the optimal solution and supporting analysis.

-#### Algorithm Reference Guide
+#### List of Puzzles by Algorithm
 * [Manacher's Algorithm](/codewars/6-kyu/longest-palindrome.js)

 #### Sources